 Being a cloud based system, SatADAPT serves a global user base, with a focus on Europe, USA, South-East Asia, Middle East and Japan.

 Service/ system concept

-Each Gateway runs an embedded Neural Network - NN which receives its functioning parameters, i.e. the network weights, from the AI engine that is part of the CMS running in the cloud.
-As the central AI engine is evolving by continuous training managed by a human expert and based on received sensor data from all the Gateways, the result of this training is transferred back to the NN's running on the Gateways.
+Each Gateway runs an embedded Neural Network which receives its functioning parameters, from the AI engine that is part of the Central Management System in the cloud.
+As the central AI engine is evolving by continuous training managed by a human expert and based on received sensor data from all the Gateways, the result of this training is transferred back to the Neural Networks running on the Gateways.
 The system learns continuously, and new knowledge acquired from a particular equipment is then re-used for Predictive Maintenance by all other similar equipment.

 Space Added Value